 Telecommuting shows no signs of slowing down.
 More companies, governments and individuals are finding new ways to exploit this alternative way of doing business, which is becoming the norm in many ways but also can play a major role in keeping businesses operational under extraordinary or emergency conditions.

-For lots more information on telecommuting and related topics, check out the links on the next page.
+For lots more information on telecommuting and related topics, check out the links below.